The Gripping Hand: Plot

 At the end of The Mote in God's Eye, Renner and Bury are secretly enlisted into Imperial Naval Intelligence.
 Neither is happy about the arrangement at first, but they spend the next twenty-five years effectively preventing rebellions against the Empire so that the Imperial Navy can concentrate on blockading the Moties in their star system.

 While investigating suspicious economic activity on the planet Maxroy's Purchase, Renner and Bury encounter wide idiomatic usage of the phrase "...on the gripping hand".
 The source of the phrase turns out to be innocuous enough — the governor picked up the expression as a crewman on INSS MacArthur on the expedition to Mote Prime — but the memories dredged up are too much for Bury.
 Driven by nightmares and a deep-seated fear for humanity's safety, Bury must confirm that the Empire is safe from the Moties.
 Renner and Bury travel to Sparta, the Imperial capital planet, to obtain permission to inspect the blockade.

 In Mote, it is mentioned that a protostar is forming in the Coalsack Nebula.
 The Moties had studied it extensively and fooled Jacob Buckman, the astrophysicist on the only expedition to the Motie system, into believing that it would ignite in about 1,000 years.
 Bury and Renner discover, much to their horror, that the object is due to collapse and ignite much sooner.
 The newborn star will create one or more new Alderson Points for interstellar travel, giving the Moties another usable exit from their system.
-The sole currently existing Alderson Point leads to the photosphere of the supergiant red star Murcheson's Eye, which made the blockade much more practical.
+The sole currently existing Alderson Point leads to inside the photosphere of the supergiant red star Murcheson's Eye, which made the blockade much more practical.